smartdevicelink/sdl_core_guides/docs/Developer Documentation/Web Engine Support/index.md

 manifest.js is a javascript file that exports the following application properties:

 - `entrypoint`
-    - A relative path within the bundle to the html file that will be launched by the HMI
+    - A relative path within the bundle to the HTML file that will be launched by the HMI
     - This HTML file must include the manifest.js file as a script
 - `appIcon`
     - A relative path to the app icon within the app bundle